 This is one glaring flaw in it’s design:

 The Oura ring can only import workouts the same day they occur.
-So, if at midnight, you sync a workout from earlier that day, Oura won’t count it, rendering both your activity and recovery metric inaccurate.
+So, if at midnight, you sync a workout from earlier that day, Oura won’t count it.
+Ruining the accuracy of both your activity and recovery scores.

 No wearable review is complete without a mention of price.